Chapter

 considering that I’d recently helped to kill him, was fair.
 So, he’d

-tethered it to Earth, meaning it could only reach me in Faerie when
+tethered his energy to Earth, meaning it could only reach me in Faerie

 To pay attention for half a second before I was crushed to death!